COVID-19 Vaccine FAQs

 Once I've been vaccinated, will I still need to wear a mask and practice social distancing?

 Yes.
-We don't know yet how being vaccinated for COVID will affect your ability to spread the virus to others, so it will be important for you to continue to wear your mask, wash your hands, stay at least 6 feet away from others and avoid large gatherings.
+Although it appears being vaccinated reduces your chances of spreading COVID should you still become infected, it doesn't prevent spread altogether.
+It's important for you to continue to wear your mask, wash your hands, stay at least 6 feet away from others, and avoid large gatherings.

 Stopping